socialize/socialize-sdk-android/sdk/doc/sphinx/source/getting_started.rst

 	It is not necessary to explicitly create an Entity object when rendering the Action bar as this will be done for you, however entities *can* be created manually.

-	Refer to the :ref:`entities` section for details on creating entities directly using the SDK.
+	Refer to the :doc:`entities` section for details on creating entities directly using the SDK.

 .. raw:: html
    :file: snippets/setup_complete.html